MRcalendar/how-do-we-work/process.md

    - Did we meet any [Technical Obstacles](https://docs.google.com/spreadsheets/d/1JNJU-pOwqTwDnI49YVC6DhZps8tVyQGCMlenqe4HG84/edit?usp=drivesdk) ?
      - Ask the 5 WHYs to figure out the true root cause
      - What countermeasure can we put in place and improve our standards ?
-2. Prepare the demo
-3. take a look at the next User Stories prepared by the product team.
+2. Product present the next objectives defined as task (or US if we want)
+3. Assignation of tasks to devs or binome if pair programming
-   - Blink estimation in fibonacci points.
+4. Blink estimation
    - Do we understand the need ?
-Do we have questions for the product team ?
+Do we have questions ?
+   - Estimation should range 1 to 3 (3 meaning 3 days max, validation by product included)
-   - Plan an example mapping workshop if US has complex business rules
+   - (optional) Plan an example mapping workshop if US has complex business rules
-   - Assignation of User Stories to devs or binome if pair programming
-   - Aach assignee asynchronously split in technical sub task done asynchronously after.
-At this moment the estimation can be moved from the US to the tech subtasks.
+   - (optional) Split into testable tasks in coordination with product
-   - (optional) adding acceptance criteria for each subtask
+   - (optional) adding acceptance criteria

 a new epic (aka project) needs to be correctly understood and splitted before starting development.
 It needs more time than this time constrained ritual.
 In this case, we do a workload split described in details in this [page](https://github.com/MRcalendar/how-do-we-work/blob/main/webapp/workload-split.md)

-### Cycle review - full team
+### Feedback meeting - full team

-🕘 Wednesday morning, meeting at 10:30 - 11:30
+🕘 Wednesday morning, meeting at 9:30 - 10:30

-1. Demo of the features delivered.
+**Before the meeting, we should have each objectives assigned to people splitted in tasks with no more than 3 days to flow from "In Progess" to "Done"**

+1. If any, questions and feedback from business
 2. If any, presentation of the tech obstacles and countermeasures
-3. Discussion with the product team about the next user stories.
+3. Presentation of the team objectives

-- Be sure we have a shared understanding between Product & Tech.
-Ask many questions.
-Think about edge cases.

-## Estimation

-1 - easy / fast. (typo, small design fix, simple new business rules to add with unit tests.. )

-2 - more code, still fast and easy.

-3 - we need to change a more stuff, should take 1 day or max 2 days.

-5 - half sprint maybe, more complex, more code.

-8 - entire week, probably a new feature and need to think how to implement (surely too much, we need to push on splitting this in smaller US

 ## Definition